A7med7x7/ReproGen/README.md

 - `HF_TOKEN`: your access token (provided by you)
 - `HF_TOKEN_PATH`: ephemeral path where the token is stored (to avoid leakage)
-- `HF_HOME`: cache directory for downloads from HuggingFace Hub, mounted to your data bucket so downloads persist
+- `HF_HOME`: cache directory for downloads from HuggingFace Hub, mounted to your `data` bucket inside the container so downloads persist.

 ## Run and track an experiment
-In this demo we demonstrate how this infrastructure helps train large models.
-We will fine-tune a large language model, which is computationally expensive task.
+In this demo we demonstrate how this infrastructure helps train large models. we will fine-tune a large language model on Geoscience dataset, which is computationally expensive task.

-### finetuning a model
+### Finetuning a model

 in the training life cycle of Large Language Models we have the following Phases
-1. **Pre-Training** :the goal of pre-training is the teach the model general language understanding where the model is trained on massive dataset maybe the internet, Wikipedia website or books, this will result in a base model that has a **general understanding** of the language (they know a little bit about everything at this stage but they may not provide us with information with more specific questions/fields)
+1. **Pre-Training** :the goal of pre-training is the teach the model general language understanding where the model is trained on massive dataset,maybe the internet, Wikipedia website or books, this will result in a base model that has a **general understanding** of the language (they know a little bit about everything at this stage but they may not provide us with information with more specific questions/fields)
 2. **Fine-tune/instruct**: the goal here is to make the model useful for specific tasks and improving its ability to follow instructions, we fine tune the model on a dataset that contain the instructions and the desired outputs
 >[!NOTE]
 >